bcgov/nr-forests-access-management/client-code-gen/README.md

 >> npm run gen-api

 The generated client is located at "./gen" directory specified by the "-o" option at the script.

+- Make sure (and adjust) "axios" package version to be consistent with "frontend" axios version.
 ```

 Note: